EB-1 Visa Guide: Overview of the 3 EB-1 Categories

 1. Introduction to EB1 Visa

-The EB1 visa, also called the “Employment-Based First Preference,” is an immigrant visa classification.
+The EB1 visa, also called the “Employment-Based First Preference,” is an immigrant visa classification for individuals who meet specific eb1 green card qualifications.
 An EB1 visa qualifies a successful petitioner for a green card to the United States (lawful permanent residency).
 In addition, a successful petitioner’s spouse and children may also qualify for green cards.

 These 3 categories are: